Fishing: The top flies for summer (column)

 RS2

 The RS2 is a fly that every angler in Colorado or the West should have in their fly box.
 No questions asked.
-This fly can be used as a dry, a fly in the film, or a dropper.
+This fly can be used as a dry, a fly in the film or a dropper.
 It's a very simple fly that imitates an emerging baetis.
-If your having a tough day fishing, tie on an RS2 and in most cases, it'll turn the day around.
+If your having a tough day fishing, then tie on an RS2 and, in most cases, it'll turn the day around.

 Pat's Rubber Legs

-The first time I saw one of these flies, I scoffed at it.
-It is an ugly fly.
-It's earned its nickname "Cat Poop" because it looked like a small cat turd with rubberlegs.
-However, tie it on your line when the stoneflies are present and it will quickly earn your respect as it did mine.
-This is a great lead fly in the two fly nymph rig because it's wrapped in lead under its ugly fasade.
+The first time I saw one of these, I scoffed at it.
+It's ugly.
+It's earned the nickname "Cat Poop" because it looks like a small turd with rubberlegs.
+However, tie it on your line when the stoneflies are present and it will quickly earn your respect.
+This is a great lead fly in the two fly nymph rig because it's wrapped in lead under its ugly facade.

 Elk Hair Caddis